woheller69/FreeDroidWarn/README.md

 #### Connect phone to USB and install app

-    Connect phone to PC via a USB cable and check confirmation box on phone and agree to USB debugging from this PC if asked
+    - Connect phone to PC via a USB cable and check confirmation box on phone and agree to USB debugging from this PC if asked

-    Set USB options on phone to file transfer
+    - Set USB options on phone to file transfer

-    Type "cmd" in Windows search box and click "open"
+    - Type "cmd" in Windows search box and click "open"

-    Type "cd %userprofile%\downloads"
+    - Type "cd %userprofile%\downloads"

-    Type "adb install your.apk"
+    - Type "adb install your.apk"

 Your app will be installed

     Optional (Recommended): Switch off USB debugging in Developer Options until you need it again

-### Installation of the library in your Android project
+### Use the library in your own Android project

 Add the JitPack repository to your root build.gradle at the end of repositories: